 - BROCCOLI – Huskies can eat broccoli, both raw and steamed.
-Cooked broccoli is easier to digest, just make sure it has cooled down before feeding your Husky.
-Huskies can eat both the broccoli’s stem and the florets, but do not feed them the leaves.
+Cooked broccoli is easier to digest; just make sure it has cooled down before feeding your Husky.
+Huskies can eat both the broccoli’s stem and the florets but do not feed them the leaves.

-- FISH – Huskies can eat fish of many varieties, both cooked and raw, just be aware of fish bones.
+- FISH – Huskies can eat fish of many varieties, both cooked and raw; just be aware of fish bones.

-If you do choose to feed your Husky any of the ingredients below, keep the amounts small and feed it to them infrequently to minimise the impact on their health.
+If you do choose to feed your Husky any of the ingredients below, keep the amounts small and feed them to them infrequently to minimize the impact on their health.

-- CHEESE – Cheese has a high lactose content, which can upset a Husky’s stomach and give them diarrhoea.
+- CHEESE – Cheese has a high lactose content, which can upset a Husky’s stomach and give them diarrhea.
 A very small amount can be tolerated, but watch out for changes in their stools.

 This is usually because they contain certain chemicals and toxins that can make a Husky seriously ill and potentially lead to death, even if consumed in a small amount.

 - GRAPES/RAISINS – Huskies should never eat grapes or raisins as they are extremely toxic to dogs.
-Consuming even a single grape could lead to acute kidney failure in a Husky, and eventually death if left untreated for too long.
+Consuming even a single grape could lead to acute kidney failure in a Husky and eventually death if left untreated for too long.